Coosanta17/crafty_discord_bot/README.md

    node .
    ```

+3. Set up configuration file located in `./config.json` (see [Configuration File](#config)).

+5. Set up permissions and roles.
+In discord developer portal, in the bot tab under "Privileged Gateway Intents" allow "MESSAGE CONTENT INTENT".
+In Crafty Controller [set up a role](https://docs.craftycontrol.com/pages/user-guide/user-role-config/#adding-a-role) with api key, server access and COMMANDS permissions to the desired server.

+6. Start the bot (step 2).

+<a id="config"></a>
 ### Configuration File
 Here is the default configuration file, it will be located one directory up from `./src`:
 ```json